-You have to complete the project on time, otherwise there will be cost overrun and you will put your project team under extreme pressure.
-This is why construction projects need digital solutions that provide complete visibility throughout the entire supply chain and allow project stakeholders to monitor every detail.
+You have to complete the project on time, otherwise, there will be a cost overrun and you will put your project team under extreme pressure.
+This is why construction projects need digital solutions that provide complete visibility throughout the entire supply chain also allow project stakeholders to monitor every detail.

 Here are the four basic components of scheduling in construction management:

 Creating, assigning, and prioritizing tasks in real-time during the construction project is mandatory.
-That way, you can ensure that all problems are resolved on time and costly downtime can be avoided.
+That way, you resolve all problem on time and avoid costly downtime.

 The digitalization of the construction industry is progressing and scheduling is an important part of it.
-Monitoring progress online and in real-time can help you accelerate the project progress and shorten the cycle.
-This can be realized with the help of an automated project management system.
+Monitoring progress online and in real-time with Project Management System can help you accelerate the project progress and shorten the cycle.
+Automated project management system can help do this.

 After the assignment is given and a clear plan has been established, it is time to communicate all of this to all the workers involved.
 Through reliable project management software, this can be done in real-time, enabling the team to coordinate their next steps faster and seamlessly.